jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 * When asked, "Which FireFox do you want to build?" choose Option 2
 * When prompted to install a missing dependency, Mercurial, choose the recommended Option 1 (let pip install it)
 * When prompted to "Run a configuration wizard to make sure the Mercurial is optimally configured," answer 'n'
+  * When prompted to enter an installation directory destination path enter: `./mozilla-unified`
   * As the bootstrap script runs, you will be asked to allow for additional dependencies to be installed -- do so
 * Answer 'N' to if you would like to opt out of build system telemetry.
 * Upon receiving a completion message, issue the command `cd ./mozilla-unified`